The Cocoa Chronicles

 Maine has played an important role in the development of winter sports from 1870 to today- from North America's first ski book to wooden skis from Tubbs, Paris, and LL Bean to Bass ski boots up to today's ski and snowboard manufacturers.
 A limited number of seats are available for the live presentation.

-WINTER CARNIVALS IN MAINE - January 27, 5-6 PM Camden Public Library
+WINTER CARNIVALS IN MAINE - January 27, 6pm Camden Public Library Zoom Presentation with Glenn Parkinson

 In the 1920' Maine towns and cities hosted elaborate multi-day winter carnivals where ski jumping was a big draw.
 After the Great Depression carnivals moved north to Aroostook where the carnivals focused on ski marathons, kids ski races, jumping, skiing obstacle courses, and snowshoe events.

-SNOWBOARDING IN MAINE - Feb 24, 4:30-6 PM, Sugarloaf Base Lodge, Carrabassett Room
+Five Centuries of Snowboarding - Feb 24, 4:30-6 PM, Sugarloaf Hotel, Carrabassett Room